-Estrogen dominance is not solely defined as high estrogen levels, but when a woman has normal or excessive estrogen with little or no progesterone to balance its effects in the body.
+Estrogen dominance is not solely defined as high estrogen levels, but a state when a woman has normal or excessive estrogen with little or no progesterone to balance out its effects in the body.

 For the most part, progesterone works in conjunction with estrogen by helping the body to break it down, absorb it, and remove it.
 Since both hormones work in unison, the body needs both to function correctly.

 Causes of Estrogen Dominance